pyMultiVideo/docs/docs/user-guide/installation.md

     2. Activate the `pmv` conda environment with the command `conda activate pmv`.
     3. Install the PySpin module from the .whl file with the command: `pip install spinnaker_python-4.2.0.83-cp310-cp310-win_amd64.whl`.

+#### Install the Ximea

+1. Go to the [Ximea Windows Software Package](https://www.ximea.com/support/wiki/apis/XIMEA_Windows_Software_Package) page and download the Long Term Support (LTS) version of the tool.
+You will need to create an account on the Ximea wedsite to access the downloads.
+2. Run the executable file downloaded (`XIMEA_Windows_SP_Stable.exe`)
+3. Nagivate to the location of the installation folder (e.g. `C:\XIMEA`), then locate the API (`C:\XIMEA\API\Python\v3\ximea`) This is the folder that contains the python library you will install.

+4. Locate the site-packages folder for the miniconda environment by doing the following:
+   1. Activate the conda environment `conda activate pmv`,
+   2. Run `conda info`, then locate the `active env location`.
+This will look like `C:\miniconda3\envs\pmv` if this is installed for all users
+   3. Locate the `\Lib\site-packages` folder.
+This folder contains the packages you have installed in the pmv environment.
+The full path should look something like the following `C:\miniconda3\envs\pmv\Lib\site-packages`

+5. Copy the `ximea` folder into this folder this installs the ximea python API.

+To confirm a successful installation you can import this library into the python environment by opening an instance of  `pmv` python environment, then importing ximea (using `import ximea`), then running  `ximea.__version__` to check if a version number is returned.

 ## Launch Application

 Double clicking the file `LAUNCH_GUI.bat` in the pyMultiVideo code folder will activate the conda environment and launch the GUI.

 !!! tip "Creating a shortcut"
     To launch the GUI from another folder (e.g, the Desktop), create a shortcut for the LAUNCH_GUI.bat there, and it will still be functional.

 Alternatively you can manually activate the conda environment and launch the GUI: